- What is programmatic native advertising and how do native ad units work?

 Better user experience and brand engagement

-Because of intrusive advertisement, more and more users turned to ad blockers that ban all the banners and pop-ups on the website.
-Ad blockers do not detect native advertising though because it naturally appears in widgets, as sponsored content, etc. So you will have an opportunity to reach even those users who try to actively avoid advertisements.
+Because of intrusive advertisements, more and more users turned to ad blockers that ban all the banners and pop-ups on the website.
+Ad blockers do not detect native advertising because it naturally appears in widgets, etc.

-Users are prejudiced toward ads: they simply ignore the bright pictures and barely read text on them.
-Native display ads are not so openly selling so users are more likely to pay attention.
+Native display advertising is not so openly selling, so users are more likely to pay attention.

-Users also admit that native ads are usually more creative and thought-provoking than a traditional banner so they feel more attracted toward this type of ad.
-The relevance of such ads is intensified with machine learning and contextual signals.
+Users also admit that native ads are usually more creative and thought-provoking than traditional banners.

-With the constantly growing mobile use that is rapidly outpacing desktop, leveraging machine learning and programmatic ad buying will help brands boost their mobile ad revenue.
+With the constantly growing mobile use that is rapidly outpacing desktop, leveraging native advertising and programmatic ad buying will help brands boost their mobile ad revenue.

 Great for brand awareness

 Programmatic native advertising is usually branded as informative content.
-Thus, it works the best for the top of the funnel where customers just discover that they have a problem and look for solutions.
-If you can become the expert who helps them better understand their struggles, you will win their trust as an expert.
-Also, if a customer discovers you from the very beginning of their journey, they will simply see your brand more often and, therefore, remember it better.
+Thus, it works best for the top of the funnel where customers just discover that they have a problem and look for solutions.

 Higher click-through rates